nicklockwood/ShapeScript/README.md

 # Installation

-ShapeScript is packaged as a dynamic framework for macOS, which itself depends on the [Euclid](https://github.com/nicklockwood/Euclid) framework, a copy of which is included in this repository.
+ShapeScript is packaged as a dynamic framework, which itself depends on the [Euclid](https://github.com/nicklockwood/Euclid) framework, a copy of which is included in this repository.

 To install the ShapeScript framework using CocoaPods, add the following to your Podfile: